 There are 2 ways to do it.

-the 4 small screws that hold down the surround plate.
-Carefully and
+and remove the 4 small screws that hold down the surround plate.

-slowly pick the assembly up enough to slide a towel or cloth under
+and slowly pick the assembly up enough to slide a towel or cloth

-it, carefully turn it over and rest it on the towel.
-Don't pick the
+under it, carefully turn it over and rest it on the towel.

-assembly up fast or far, you don't want to break a wire or solder
+pick the assembly up fast or far, you don't want to break a wire

-the way the assembly is put together before you take it apart.
-The
+Now examine the way the assembly is put together before you take

-most important thing to remember is that the ground wire goes between
+it apart.
+The most important thing to remember is that the ground

-the top of the spring and the pickup surround plate of which ever
+wire goes between the top of the spring and the pickup surround

+place.
 It's really not that hard.
-The older ones are harder to reassemble,
+The older ones are harder to reassemble.

-because on the older ones, the spacers were loose and not part of
+The older ones had spacers which were loose and not part of the

 When you have the assembly together reinstall it on the body.